jasongrimes/hello-docker/README.md

 A simple "hello" application having a JavaScript frontend, a NodeJS API backend, and a database.

-Three basic services are broken into three separate Docker containers:
+The three basic services are broken into separate Docker containers:

 - `web`: The JavaScript frontend (React, in this example), served by Nginx.
 Nginx also reverse proxies for the Node JS server in the `api` container over a private network.
 (In production, only the `web` container needs to be publicly accessible on the internet.)
 - `api`: The REST API, served by Node JS.
 (Express, in this example.)